jonyan/portfolio-2018/content/work/lumi.md

 						</h3>
 						<br>
 						<p>
-							<i>Built in collaboration with Dan Guo, Brian Yang, and Sloane Sturzenegger (from left to right).</i>
+							Built in collaboration with Dan Guo, Brian Yang, and Sloane Sturzenegger (from left to right).
 						</p>
 					</div>
 				</div>